 Lavender prefers low or medium soil fertility.
 Growing lavender in excessively rich soil will lead to the overgrowth of foliage.

 At the expense of flowers!
 Lavender soil should be in the ratio of 30:70 (sand/gravel: compost).

 How To Revive Leggy and Yellow Lavender?

 - In case you are giving your lavender fertilizer, supplements, or organic compost, stop immediately!

 - If you think your soil is the culprit, remove the lavender from that area.
-Instead you can choose to transplant it to a pot.
+Instead, you can choose to transplant it into a pot.
 This way you can ensure the soil is not nutrient-rich and you can amend it to your lavender’s requirements.

 - You must prune your lavender in Spring or late Fall.
 Do not cut off more than the topmost third of foliage.
 Avoid pruning your way to the woody base as it does not grow back easily.